David Moore (and Russell Wilson) good, but more bad for Seahawks as Chargers deliver second exhibition defeat

 But the Seahawks stiffened against the run in the second quarter, when Chargers’ starting running back Melvin Gordon remained in.
 Gordon was held to 4 yards on four carries in the second quarter.

 Again playing particularly well was rookie end Rasheem Green, who had a tackle-for-loss for 5 yards of Detrez Newsome in the third quarter.
-Green later had a sack in the fourth quarter, which gave him three in two exhibition games.
+Green later had a sack in the fourth quarter, which gave him three in two preseason games.

-“That really jumps out at you,” Carroll said.
+“That really jumps out at you,” Carroll said of Green’s sacks.
 “He looks really aggressive and very skilled in his pass rush again.”

+Green also tied for the team lead in tackles with K.J.
+Wright with six.

 Naz Jones also batted down a pass in the second quarter and Tom Johnson and Quinton Jefferson combined for a drive-stopping sack on a third-down play in the second quarter.